booz-allen-epa-agile-rfi/epa-rfi/documentation/Usability-Testing.md

 ## Round 2 - High Fidelity Mockup Usability Testing

 Once the wireframes were finalized, we conducted our second round of usability testing on our mockups.
 We had the opportunity to do remote and in-person usability testing that provided us results that were used for recommendations on our designs.
 On this round of usability testing we had mix reviews on the application: Some users was overwhelmed at the application and wanted to click out.
 Two users wanted additional context before using the search feature and avoided the “How it Works” button.
 With these results, we provided recommendations to fix the design and utilized on our next iterations.
 At this point, the team was battling with data sets on the back-end development and was focused on that portion of the application.
-Finally, we drafted our proposed changes and documented

 ![user test 1](https://cloud.githubusercontent.com/assets/16209237/11874638/c6d1b2fc-a4ae-11e5-913d-c23905b61e46.JPG)